Murder In The Red Barn - A Sean Duffy Story

 “Ah but you see,” I said, leaning back in the chair, “We can’t go around instigating murder investigations in their parish.
 You know what they’re like.”

 Lawson nodded.
-“I thought you might say, but look at this. . .”
+“I thought you might say that, but look at this. . .”

 He unfolded an ordnance survey map on which he had drawn RUC district boundaries in red felt tip pen.
 There were two Xs on the map one of which was just in the boundary of Carrick RUC’s district.